Lehmancreations/Podcast-Namespace-Wordpress-Plugin/README.md

 To set the channel level item information there is a settings page under Settings->Podcast Namespace

-To install please click the release and download the zipped file.
-Rename the zip file to take out the - version number and upload to your wordpress installation
+To install please click [the latest release](https://github.com/Lehmancreations/Podcast-Namespace-Wordpress-Plugin/releases/latest) and download the zipped file named "Podcast-Namespace-Wordpress-Plugin.zip".
+Log into wordpress and click plugins and then add and upload to your wordpress installation.
+This plugin will not get automatically updated so you will want to watch this repo for updates.

 # We currently support the following tags:
 ## Channel Tags